devops329/devops/instruction/testing/testing.md

 });
 ```

+A more impactful example would be if you rewrote a subsystem, say like MySQL, so that you could test that your data access layer was working correctly.

 ### Mocking lies

 It is common to fake, or mock, inputs and outputs for a testing subject.
 When the mocked data is not actually consistent with reality, you are no longer validating the production code, you are instead validating the testing code.